Amazon UPC (Unique Product Codes) codes comprise a vital part of doing business on Amazon.

 I’m selling a product on Amazon that is already listed on the marketplace.
 Do I still need a UPC code?

 Yes, absolutely!
-Even if your product is being sold by another seller, you still a unique identifier for your item.
+Even if your product is being sold by another seller, you still have a unique identifier for your item.
 It can be an Amazon UPC code, EAN, GTIN, et cetera.

 I’m buying a product from a wholesaler and then reselling it on Amazon.
 It is not my original brand.
 Do I still need to pay for a UPC code?